Dictionary of Revolutionary Marxism

 Co-founder, with Marx, of scientific social theory (Marxism) including its philosophy,

 dialectical materialism.
+Marx and Engels were lifelong friends and comrades.
 In their conscious division of labor Marx concentrated on political economy while Engels focused on philosophy, science and military questions.

 “So this volume is finished.
 It was thanks to you alone that this became possible.
 Without your self-sacrifice for me I could never possibly have done the enormous work for the three volumes.
 I embrace you, full of thanks!” —Marx, in a letter to Engels upon the completion of volume I of Capital, August 16, 1867, in Marx-Engels Selected Correspondence (Moscow: 1975), p.
 180; with very slight differences in MECW 42:405.